Castilleja rubida

-Castilleja rubida, commonly called the purple alpine paintbrush or Wallowa alpine paintbrush, is a species of Indian Paintbrush.
+Castilleja rubida, commonly called the purple alpine paintbrush or Wallowa alpine paintbrush, is a species of Indian paintbrush.

 Description

 This is a short perennial species growing only 5–15 cm tall.
 Leaves are a dark green or purple, and the bracts are usually purple, burgundy, and lavender, though it is rarely pink or yellowish.

 Range

 This species is endemic to limestone peaks in the Eagle Cap Wilderness, Oregon, between 2,200-3,000 m (7,217–9842 ft).

 Habitat

-Rocky slopes, ledges, gravelly flats and alpine ridges.
+It grows in rocky slopes, ledges, gravelly flats and alpine ridges.

 Phenology

 Flowers bloom in July and August.

 Conservation

 Currently treated as a G2 (Imperiled) on NatureServe, due to restricted range and climate change.